-The Summarize button at the top of the Keyboard Shortcuts window will create an the top of the other command/shortcut.
+The Summarize button at the top of the Keyboard Shortcuts window will create an

 HTML table of the current set of hotkeys.
 You'll be asked where to save the file, and double-clicking on it will open that table in your default web browser, where you can view or print the list.